 If there is one brand that can inject some serious dazzle to your outfit, it’s the luxury Italian shoe brand René Caovilla.

 Dressing women from the feet up since the 1950’s, their beautifully designed creations are like pieces of art to be admired and cherished.
-With a strong emphasis on quality and heritage, René Caovilla doesn’t need to try hard to convince their customers that they will posses the most fabulous and comfortable shoes with each purchase,.
+With a strong emphasis on quality and heritage, René Caovilla doesn’t need to try hard to convince their customers that they will possess the most fabulous and comfortable shoes with each purchase.
 But like with any luxury house, they are setting themselves new challenges to connect with their clients even more, while also expanding their world into jewellery and bags.

 Leading the charge is the Creative Director is Edoardo Caovilla.
 Keeping a close eye on what other designers are doing in the market, he is determined to preserve René Caovilla’s DNA, while also looking at new ways to evolve the brand and store experience.

 Below, he shares his ambitions for René Caovilla and advice for young shoe designers looking to enter the market.